DMZnoo/Helicopter/README.md

 First, install the following,
 1. CMake
-2. Visual Studio/Xcode.
+2. Visual Studio/Xcode
-Other IDEs such as Eclipse won't compile with CMake and libraries will have to be manually added

-All other required libraries are included as static libraries.
+All of the required libraries are included as static libraries.

 To run the code,